Aazad-Tiwari/Aazad-Tiwari/README.md

 - 🧑‍💻 Currently pursuing MCA (1st year).
 - 🌱 Learning **Data Structures and Algorithms (starting Jan 1)** and exploring **backend technologies**.
 - 💡 Interested in **web development, problem-solving, and learning new tech**.
-- ✨ Always eager to collaborate and contribute to open-source projects.
+- ✨ Always eager to **collaborate and contribute to open-source projects**.

 ---